envelope icon phone icon

 Soil, not bark chips

-I tried various mixes, but found that most of my trees do well in a mix that is close to straight field soil.
-Sure, it has some composted bark, a bit of peat in it, but conventional field soil is a good part of the mix.
-This makes for a heavier pot.
+Sure, it has compost, a bit of peat in it, but conventional field soil is a good part of the mix.
+This creates a heavier pot.
 I wouldn't want to pay to ship these to North Overshoe, Ontario.
 A heavier soil means that the boundary at the root ball when they are transplanted isn't as severe.
 It also doesn't drain as fast, so it's not necessary to water as frequently.
-(I typically water conifers once every week to 10 days in normal summer weather (12C to 20C))

 Birch in Stuewe Pots

+Some of our pots are tall and narrow to train roots to run deep, with vertical ridges to reduce root spiralling.
 This is a nuisance when moving trees to their new home, as the pots tend to fall over.
-It means a deeper hole too.
-We think that these small temporary nuisances are worth a stronger tree.
+It also means a deeper hole.
+We think these small temporary nuisances are worth a stronger tree.
 You will too.

 Personal Service & Good Advice

-I believe that an informed, educated customer can make better decisions.
-Much of my web site is devoted to helping you learn enough to turn your dreams and visions into reality, and to do so at a price you can afford.
+An informed, educated customer makes better decisions.
+Much of my web site is devoted to helping you learn enough to turn your dreams and visions into reality, at a price you can afford.

-Unlike most of the clerks you find at Big Box stores, my life is trees.
-I will give you the best advice I can.
-Sometimes that means I send you to someone else.
+Unlike most of the clerks at Big Box stores, my life is trees.
+I will give you the best advice I can, even if that means sending you to someone else.
 To me it is important that you get the right tree for your vision.
-Much of that advice is on this site.
-Where other garden centres will give you a paragraph on swedish aspen, I'll give you 5 pages.
+Where other garden centres will give you a paragraph on Swedish Aspen, I'll give you 5 pages.
 Read.
 Learn.
 Enjoy.
 Ask questions.

-I have often spent a dozen emails, or an hour on the phone, or two hours walking the farm teaching people about their options, and choices.
+I have often spent a dozen emails, or an hour on the phone, or two hours walking the farm teaching people about their options and choices.
 Comes with the package.
-Can you ask my advice and buy your trees from Walwart?
+Can you ask my advice and buy your trees from Walmart?
 Sure.
-You'll get what you pay for.
+We'll be happy to sell you replacements next year.

-A good starting point to turn your dreams into reality: Click *[Advice](/Advice* at left.
+A good starting point to turn your dreams into reality: Click Ideas at left.

 Back to Top